 He encouraged students to tell a trusted adult, such as a parent or a teacher, if they see any cases of cyber bullying or suspicious behavior on the Internet.

 "When this stuff happens, it's important that you talk to your teachers, talk to your parents, or the school resource staff, because there are people who can help you but they can only help you if you talk to them," he said.

-Solet emphasized the power that social networking sites have over reputations.
-He said four out of five college admissions officers take a student's social networking presence into account when making admissions decisions.
+Solet emphasized power that social networking sites have over reputations.
+He said that four out of five college admissions officers take a student's social networking presence into account when making admissions decisions.
 He cited a survey indicating that 37 percent of hiring managers do the same when considering job applicants.

 Ariana Coniglio, of Middlesex Partners for Youth, said the assembly is being presented at every public middle school in Middlesex County as a preventative measure.